papaya0712/quantybt-preview/README.md

 > Signals and execution logic are identical to live trading.
 > Average observed slippage is ~0.0027 % per trade

+Live signals execute exactly as in backtest, with no observed drift or divergence so far.

+Thanks for reading
 ---